titu1994/Keras-NASNet/README.md

 Based on the models described in the [TFSlim implementation](https://github.com/tensorflow/models/tree/master/research/slim/nets/nasnet) and some modules from the [TensorNets implementation](https://github.com/taehoonlee/tensornets/blob/master/tensornets/nasnets.py)

-**Note : Weights for ImageNet will be ported if possible, though it will take a lot of time.
-External help appreciated.**
+Weights have been ported over from the official [NASNet Tensorflow repository](https://github.com/tensorflow/models/tree/master/research/slim/nets/nasnet).

+Since CIFAR weights are not provided, and I don't have the resources to train such large models on CIFAR, those weights will not be provided.
+External help is appreciated.

 # Usage
 All types of NASNet models can be built.
 In addition, `NASNet Large - NASNet (6 @ 4032)` and `NASNet Mobile - NASNet (4 @ 1056)` are prebuilt and provided as `NASNetLarge` and `NASNetMobile`.